-Cross sections of common edge styles: Single Bevel, Double Bevel, & Softened Double Bevel.
+Cross sections of edge styles: Single Bevel, Double Bevel, & Softened Double Bevel.

 Variations in tissue contact with common edge styles.
-Single Bevel will have the most aggressive contact.
-A softened double bevel will have the least.

-The profile of the tool is an important feature.
-Various sizes of convexities, concavities & chisel points can be considered for specific applications to anatomical targets.
+Various edges can now be combined into a therapeutic profile.
+Convexities, concavities & hooks can be utilized for specific applications to anatomical targets.
 A concavity distributes edge forces more evenly and is less aggressive.
 A convexity distributes edge forces more intensely at its apex and can be worked deeper into the tissues.
-Finally, a "chisel point" is a point that can reach into recesses between muscle fascicules or small joint capsules.
-While the G+ brand instruments will be featured in this text, the profile concepts apply to all brands/styles of tools.
+Finally, a "hook" is a point that can reach into recesses between muscle fascicules or small joint capsules.
+While the Myo-Bar brand instruments will be featured in this text, the profile concepts apply to all brands/styles of tools.